Post

 Test setup

-So to test wheter or not it’s possible to add a POST_BUILD command to a target that’s created in another folder, let’s setup a test project.
+So to test whether it’s possible to add a POST_BUILD command to a target that’s created in another folder, let’s setup a test project.

 Create the following file structure